Hurdle is a mental health tech startup for invisible barriers.

 Education & Qualifications:

-- Licensed clinicians/therapists in their professional discipline (single or multiple) in DC, Virginia, Maryland, New Jersey, Texas, California, or Massachusetts – LCPC, LCSW, LICSW, LMFT, PhD, PsyD and LCSW-C accepted.
+- Licensed clinicians/therapists in their professional discipline (single or multiple).
+LCPC, LCSW, LICSW, LMFT, PhD, PsyD and LCSW-C independent licensure accepted.
 Two years post-licensure preferred.
+Hurdle practitioners only work with clients in the states where they are licensed and allowed to practice independently.

 - Multi-state licensure preferred.